Chipdelmal/epiModellingClass/Practical02/README.md

 # epiModellingClass

-_In this practical we will: Explore the dynamics of the closed SEIR model, mimic the dynamics of historical measles epidemics using the open SEIR model, and use the Ebola model from Practical 1 to explore the impact of behavior changes on epidemic spread._
+_"In this practical we will: Explore the dynamics of the closed SEIR model, mimic the dynamics of historical measles epidemics using the open SEIR model, and use the Ebola model from Practical 1 to explore the impact of behavior changes on epidemic spread."_

 Source: [PBHLTH252B @ University of California, Berkeley](https://www.marshalllab.com/courses.html)